 Gifts of cash are available for immediate use by the College and are usually fully deductible for donors who itemize deductions.
 Checks should be made payable to Springfield College.
 The College also accepts payment by all major credit cards.
 Direct debit from a checking or savings account is available, too.

-Gifts of appreciated stock and mutual fund shares may be deducted at fair market value on the date of transfer to the College.
+Giving appreciated securities is a tax-wise way to support our Humanics philosophy of education.
+For securities held longer than one year, you can deduct their full fair-market value on the date of transfer, regardless of what you originally paid for them.
+You may also avoid paying capital gains tax.
 For this option, be sure to contact the Office of Development, as contacting your broker alone may not ensure correct crediting of the gift to the College in your name.
 Download our stock fund gift form.

 Retirement plan assets are potentially the most tax burdened assets that one may own, often subject to both income and estate tax.
 There are several ways to gift these assets and escape tax liabilities.